Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the most common buying regret?

-Skipping clearance checks for bed/recline modes and discovering the sofa blocks the kitchen, table, or aisle once deployed.
+Skipping clearance checks for bed or recline modes, then finding out the sofa blocks the kitchen, table, or aisle once it opens.

 Previous post